Now Hiring - View Openings

 They can also build their nests in these tiny and safe spaces.
 But the flush style of insulated siding leaves no space for them to get in or construct a nest.
 PVC and EPS are non-organic materials, so termites and similar insects cannot eat their way in.

-Can Reduce Noise
+6. Can Reduce Noise

 People who live near airports, highways, concert venues, or sports arenas can significantly benefit from the noise-dampening siding.
 It’s also helpful if you have a dog who loves to bark at everything that moves outside, as this can help them relax more and prevent them from disturbing your neighbors.

-Increases R-Value
+7. Increases R-Value

 Unless you’re in the industry or are an insulation expert, you probably don’t know what R-value is.
 The R-value of your home refers to the insulation properties and capabilities.
-Dividing the temperature difference between the warm and cold area on either side of a barrier by the heat flux through the barrier determines the R-value of a building.
+Dividing the temperature difference between the warm and cold areas on either side of a barrier by the heat flux through the barrier determines the R-value of a building.

 Cost Breakdown